Raid Alpine (Nice to Geneva)

 Day 5: Séez to La Clusaz

-You start off the day with the Cormet de Roselend (1968m).
-This is the heart of the Alps and very beautiful.
-You will hardly notice the Col du Pré (1740m) and will enjoy the technical descent to Beaufort.
-More climbing still to come, namely the Col de Saisies (1633m) and Col des Aravis (1487m).
-The Aravis is followed by a nice descent down to the thriving ski town of La Clusaz, where we stay the night.
+Today starts with the classic Alpine climb, the Cormet de Roselend (1968m).
+This is the heart of the Alps and exceptionally.
+You’ll hardly notice the Col du Pré (1740m) and you’ll then enjoy the technical descent to Beaufort.
+There’s more climbing still to come, in the form of the Col de Saisies (1633m) and Col des Aravis (1487m), both familiar classic climbs of the Tour de France.
+The Aravis is followed by a nice descent to the thriving ski town of La Clusaz, where we stay the night.

 100km with 3090m ascent [ride profile]